MusediJony/EDSA_Regression-predict/README.md

 A recorded presentation of the report was also conducted, and submitted and a final mark of 94% was obtained (Evaluated by EDSA).

-The report features the general procedure of intro, body and conclusion about the predict/competition, along with the necessary and/or general procedure to conduct a Regression applied project.
+The report features the general procedure of introduction, body and conclusion about the predict/competition, along with the necessary and/or general procedure to conduct a Regression applied project.

 I had built 4 different regression models: Linear, Regression, Lasso and Random forest.